 I don’t have much to say about this lemon cream filled cake other than we’re still eating it and I already want to make it again!
 The most interesting part is the lemon cream filling which I put between layers of plain white boxed cake mix cake.

-Next time, I’ll make the cake base from scratch, but as it happened I had a box of white cake mix in the pantry and felt like putting it to good use.
-Before I set out baking this cake, I had kind of a vision of what I wanted: a light cake, split and filled with a layer of lemon cream and some sort of frosting all over.
+Next time I’ll make the cake base from scratch, but as it happened I had a box of white cake mix in the pantry and felt like putting it to good use.
+Before I set out baking this cake, I had a vision of what I wanted — a light cake, split and filled with a layer of lemon cream and some sort of frosting all over.

 Next, I split the cake using a serrated knife and one of my favorite kitchen gadgets, the cake lifter.
 I’ve mentioned before what a handy tool this is, and even if you only bake cakes occasionally, a cake lifter is worth buying.
 You can use it to lift split halves, but you can also use it to transfer whole cakes from place to place (which is why it’s called a cake lifter).
 While the cake was baking and cooling, I made the lemon cream filling.
 I split the cake, put the bottom back into the pan, then added the filling.

 After filling the cake, I put the top half of the cake on top of the filling, arranged some plastic wrap over the top, then chilled it overnight.
 Four hours would probably be long enough to set the filling, but in this case I needed some time to think about what I wanted to use for frosting.

 In the end I went with the whipped cream/sour cream frosting from Woman’s Day — the one I’d used on their chocolate cake.
 And then we had cake!